What’s a Certificate of Deposit (CD) and what are its benefits?

 A certificate of deposit (CD) is a low-risk savings tool that earns interested over time in exchange for the owner leaving their money in the CD for a certain amount of time.
 Because of the time limit, or term, CDs typically have higher returns than savings accounts, but both are considered low risk.

-A certificate of deposit is a type of savings account that guarantees a certain rate of interest.
+A CD guarantees a certain rate of interest.
 Each CD has a term that can range from a few months to several years.
-At the end of the term, you can take out your money and the interest earned.
-CDs are usually insured by the Federal Deposit Insurance Corporation (FDIC) up to $250,000, as the Wall Street Journal notes, just like checking or savings accounts.
-So they're a good place to keep your savings.
+At the end of the term, you can take out your money along with the interest earned.
+Like savings accounts, CDs are usually insured by the Federal Deposit Insurance Corporation (FDIC) up to $250,000.

 While CD interest rates are somewhat higher than those of checking or money market accounts, not all CD rates are the same.
 Start by comparing the annual percentage yields (APYs) for any CDs you're thinking about opening.
 The APY tells you what percentage of your deposit you'll earn in interest over the course of a year.
 As long as the other details, like the minimum deposit and term, work for you, choose the CD that pays the highest rate.
 There are also CDs that allow you to "step up" or "bump up" to a higher rate at some point during the term.